solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 ### WAC

-To give Carol read and write access to the `</weekly-status/2021-04-28/>` collection and its content, Bob must create a new effective ACL resource, `</weekly-status/2021-04-28/.acl>` which would express all permissions that are to govern access to `</weekly-status/2021-04-28/>`.
+To give Carol read and write access to the `</weekly-status/2021-04-28/>` collection and its content, Bob (todo: is bob the controller?) must create a new effective ACL resource, `</weekly-status/2021-04-28/.acl>` which would express all permissions that are to govern access to `</weekly-status/2021-04-28/>`.

 Todo: How does a client create a new acl if one does not exist before?
 This is not so easy, as the `</weekly-status/2021-04-28/>` can contain one of the following headers